danwalterlink/yask/README.md

 Please let my crawler and machine-learning tools compare your settings with others, so I can improve the experience for everybody involved.

-bright minimalistic themes are the baseline for everything yask. switchable to dark minimalistic themes with different colored accents (chosen from bkgrColor?)
+bright minimalistic themes are the baseline for everything yask. switchable to dark minimalistic themes with different colored accents (chosen from bkgrColo?)

 I also try to follow the UNIX-philosophy of:
 - everything is a file (data)